learnrelay/learnrelay/content/queries/variables.md

 # Variables

-Oftentimes, we want to use queries that are identical on a structural level, but differ in a semantic detail.
+Often we may want to use queries that are identical on a structural level, but differ in some semantic detail.
-Imagine, for example, that the number of pokemons that we want to fetch depends on some external switch.
+Imagine, for example, that the number of Pokemons that we want to fetch depends on some external switch.

 Using *query variables* in this situation can increase code quality and performance, as string building is a quite costly operation.